Answered By: Kristie Keuntjes, Learning Services Coordinator Last Updated: Jul 16, 2019 Views: 2383

 How do I create a concept map?

-There are many options for creating a concept map, so you can do a quick Google search to find different available sites.
+There are many options for creating a concept map, so you can do a quick Google search for "concept map maker" to explore different websites and find the one you like best.

 Thompson, C. (2017, March 21).
 What is concept mapping and mind mapping?
 Retrieved from https://nursingeducationexpert.com/concept-mapping-mind-mapping/